 The bundle can be used to take a deer with equipment legal during the archery (this includes crossbows), firearm, and muzzleloader seasons, and in counties open to the special anterless-only season.

-Antlerless deer harvested with the deer license bundle can be used toward the bag limit for bonus antlerless deer in that county as well as the archery, muzzleloader, and special antlerless-only bag limits.
+Antlerless deer harvested with the deer license bundle must be used toward the bag limit for bonus antlerless deer in that county as well as the archery, muzzleloader, and special antlerless-only bag limits.
 If used toward the bonus antlerless deer county quota, the county quota applies.
-See these regulations for bonus county quotas.
+See Bonus Antlerless Deer for bonus county quotas.

 Legal Hunting Hours